-Attachment tables are identified in references throughout this chapter by an '2A' prefix (for example, table 2A.1).
-Attachment tables are provided on the Review website (www.pc.gov.au/gsp).
+Attachment tables are identified in references throughout this chapter by a '2A' prefix (for example, table 2A.1).
+Attachment tables are provided on the Review website (www.pc.gov.au/rogs/2016).

-Table 2A.1 Estimated resident population (ERP) by age and sex, 30 June Table 2A.2 Estimated resident population (ERP) by age and sex, 31 December Table 2A.3 Proficiency in spoken English of people born overseas, 2001 Table 2A.4 Proficiency in spoken English of people born overseas, 2006 Table 2A.5 Proficiency in spoken English of people born overseas, 2011 Table 2A.6 People by country of birth, 2001 Table 2A.7 People by country of birth, 2006 Table 2A.8 People by country of birth, 2011

-Table 2A.9 People by language spoken at home, 2001 ('000)

-- Table 2A.10 People by language spoken at home, 2006 ('000) - Table 2A.11People by language spoken at home, 2011 ('000) - Table 2A.12 Estimated resident population (ERP) by remoteness area - Table 2A.13Aboriginal and Torres Strait Islander population projections, by age and sex, 30 June - Table 2A.14Aboriginal and Torres Strait Islander population projections, by age and sex, 30 June - Table 2A.15Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2001 (number) - Table 2A.16Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2006 (number) - Table 2A.17Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2011 (number)
+Population Table 2A.1 Estimated resident population (ERP) by age and sex, 30 June Table 2A.2 Estimated resident population (ERP) by age and sex, 31 December Table 2A.3 Proficiency in spoken English of people born overseas, 2001 Table 2A.4 Proficiency in spoken English of people born overseas, 2006 Table 2A.5 Proficiency in spoken English of people born overseas, 2011 Table 2A.6 People by country of birth, 2001 Table 2A.7 People by country of birth, 2006 Table 2A.8 People by country of birth, 2011 Table 2A.9 People by language spoken at home, 2001 ('000) Table 2A.10 People by language spoken at home, 2006 ('000) Table 2A.11 People by language spoken at home, 2011 ('000) Table 2A.12 Estimated resident population (ERP) by remoteness area Table 2A.13 Aboriginal and Torres Strait Islander population estimates, by age and sex, 30 June Table 2A.14 Aboriginal and Torres Strait Islander population projections, by age and sex, 30 June Table 2A.15 Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2001 (number) Table 2A.16 Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2006 (number) Table 2A.17 Language spoken at home by Aboriginal and Torres Strait Islander Australians and proficiency in spoken English, by sex, 2011 (number) Family and hou sehold Table 2A.18 Family structure, 2003-2012 Table 2A.19 Family structure, lone parents, 2003-2012 (per cent) Table 2A.20 Families and work, 2003-2012 (per cent) Table 2A.21 Families and people in families in occupied private dwellings by Indigenous status and family/household composition, 2001 Table 2A.22 Families and people in families in occupied private dwellings by Indigenous status and family/household composition, 2006 Table 2A.23 Families and people in families in occupied private dwellings by Indigenous status and family/household composition, 2011 Table 2A.24 Household structure, 2011-2015 Table 2A.25 Occupied private dwellings by tenure type and landlord type, 2001 ('000)

-Family and household